Sellf/docs/source/includes/_stages.md

 ]
 ```

 This endpoint retrieves all stages of all pipelines.
+If you want to get the stages of a specific pipeline, you need to specify the `pipeline_id` as query param.

 ### HTTP Request